MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/dunning-krugerrands-fud-list-of-doom-from-early-2016.md

 * Still no major exchanges listing and hard to buy in directly from fiat
 * Major Chinese exchanges may never add Eth because they make all their money from mining BTC so don't want Eth to succeed.

-### Risk Ethereum could succeed without Ether becoming really valuable
+### Ethereum could succeed without Ether becoming valuable

 * Stable coins, gold & other currencies will be used for payment & wealth storage not Eth.
 * Eth will lose it's monopoly for buying gas